Loop Trail? Yes

 While the initial trail work was performed by the ADCNR staff, this project is intended to follow other successful recreational ventures utilizing volunteers to maintain the existing trails.
 These efforts have capitalized on the membership of the Alabama Horse Counsel and other local clubs who support horse back riding.

 All riders are required to have a valid Alabama Wildlife Management Area License and a Freedom Hills Wildlife Management Area permit.
-Licenses can be purchase online at www.outdooralabama.com/licenses/ or by phone at 1-888-848-6887 24 hours a day 7days a week.
+Licenses can be purchase online at https://www.outdooralabama.com/license-information or by phone at 1-888-848-6887 24 hours a day 7 days a week.

 Width: 48 inches.